West Suffolk Hospital: Performance

 The Care Quality Commission conducted an inspection of West Suffolk Hospital between September and October 2019.
 The inspection's report was published on 30 January 2020, within which the hospital's rating had reduced by two grades to 'Requires improvement'.
 The components of the new grading comprised 'Good' for its 'effective and caring', and 'Requires improvement' for its 'responsive', 'well-led', and 'safe' categories.
 The CQC's specific areas of concern comprised the hospital's culture, organisational responsiveness, and maternity services.

+Renovation/Replacement

+In August 2021, it was revealed that RAAC was used in the construction of the building, leading to concerns over public safety and the need for ongoing maintenance work costing over £70m, including spending tens of millions of pounds on a lattice structure to catch any falling concrete planks.
+Steve Barclay, then Secretary of State for Health and Social Care named West Suffolk Hospital, along with six other hospitals built using RAAC, as "not safe to operate beyond 2030".

+The West Suffolk NHS Foundation sought an upgrade to the hospital, as the original buildings have long passed their intended 30 year lifespan, and in 2019 funding was announced to allow planning to begin.
+The new hospital will be built on the 70 acre grounds of Hardwick House with plans to incorporate existing buildings into the new complex.